Outdoor Stewards of Oregon

 Qualifications:

-• Ability to use tablets and data recorders, and assorted measuring devices
+• Ability to use tablets and data recorders, and assorted measuring devices.

-Ability to perform prolonged and strenuous labor
+• Ability to perform prolonged and strenuous physical labor.

-• Ability to follow oral and written instruction and safely perform assigned tasks
+• Ability to follow oral and written instruction and safely perform assigned tasks.

-• Ability to learn to use small tools and equipment
+• Ability to learn to use small tools and equipment.

-• Ability to work outdoors in all types of weather
+• Ability to work outdoors in all types of weather.

 Special Instructions: